MoonCactus/SPIFlashA/readme.txt

 SPIFlashB (SPIFlash for Anarduino)
 =========

-This derivative is based on SPIFLashA from https://github.com/rrobinet/SPIFlashA I only reduced it and removed some Serial.print in order to spare memory, and added a few features, like a "circular write" for IoT logging devices.
+This derivative is based on SPIFlashB from https://github.com/rrobinet/SPIFlashB I only reduced it and removed some Serial.print in order to spare memory, and added a few features, like a "circular write" for IoT logging devices.
 The thing is not extremely efficient though (byte streams), and I may optimize it one day.

 **Original readme.md follows**